axel92b/multithreaded_sort/README.md

   <img src="/Images/Benchmark4.png">
 </p>

 In 4 threaded mode, Quicksort became 2 times faster than it's original single-threaded implementation.
 Somehow the first version of multithreaded Merge sort didn't benefit from 2 additional threads and finished its work in the exact same time as if he had only 2 threads.
-On the other hand, optimal version of multithreaded Merge sort finished its wort close to 4 times faster than its original implementation.
+On the other hand, optimal version of multithreaded Merge sort finished its work close to 4 times faster than its original implementation.

 ### 8 Threads
 It's time to add `boost::block_indirect_sort`.